jmwerner/Stats-Illustrations/README.md

     * Plots a *t*-distribution converging to a normal distribution.
 Degrees of freedom (up to 30) are incremented by the user pressing ``` enter ```
 5. Central Limit Theorem
 	* Shows the mean values of repeated random sampling from a skewed distribution $\chi^2$ distribution converging graphically to a somewhat symmetric distribution ala CLT.
+6. Poisson and Exponential Relationship
+	* Cumulatively samples from an exponential distribution and counts the number of events in a given amount of time, hence giving samples from a poisson distribution.
+Plots each experiment's timeline to show all event times and the count of events before the end of the given time period
+	* Plots resulting sample density against theoretical poisson PMF for corresponding parameters given to the exponential distribution used for sampling